(In part two of our series on BDNF and Chronic Fatigue Syndrome Dr. Courtney Craig looks at natural ways to increase BDNF levels.)

 BDNF’s Role in Fibromyalgia

 Many studies have been conducted that measure BDNF in fibromyalgia.
 Interestingly, the majority of these studies reveal increased levels of serum BDNF in fibromyalgia patients.
 Here, BDNF appears to influence painful sensory input and hypersensitivity (5).
-This could be a defining characteristic that differentiates CFS from Fibromyalgia.
+This could be a defining characteristic that differentiates ME/CFS from Fibromyalgia.

 BDNF’s Role in ME/CFS